kentico-ericd/xperience-manager/README.md

 To migrate the changes from development to production, run the `restore` command:

 1. Select a profile with the [`profile`](#managing-profiles) command.
 This determines which project's database is updated
-1. Run the `restore` command from the directory containing the `xman.json` file.
+1. Run the `restore` command from the directory containing the [configuration file](#configuration-file).
 The tool will display a list of profiles to choose as the __source__ for the restore process (in this example, the DEV profile):

    ```bash
    xman p # switch to PROD profile